Vaesea/Stev-s-Limbo/README.md

 Your Average FNF Pro (Made VS Stev and all the stuff from VS Stev that's used in this mod)

 Maevings (Opposition.
-Hostility is VERY inspired by Opposition, it accidentally copies like 2 of the patterns, oops.
-It can't really be changed to a new version since the mod is basically cancelled now)
+Hostility is just Stev opposition (NOT A COVER, this isn't VSDE)) (hostility will be removed soon!)

 https://gamebanana.com/tools/ 13458 (Chromatic Abberation Effect)